 Feb 11, 2022 Children who are diagnosed with Down syndrome typically develop speech and language skills at a slower rate than other children.
-Even though they may struggle, there is information that has been learned over the years through case studies and research that are shown to help those diagnosed with Down syndrome progress with speech and language.
+But don’t despair, help is on the way!

 This is where total communication, using sign language, picture boards, and/or electronic devices can serve as transitional communication means.

-What Is Total Communication?
+What is Total Communication?

-“Total communication (TC) is the combined use of signs and gestures with speech to teach language.”National Down Syndrome Society
+Total Communication (TC) is the combined use of signs and gestures with speech to teach language.

-Total communication provides a child with an output system to communicate when he or she has not yet developed the skills needed for speech.
+Total Communication provides a child with an output system to communicate when he or she has not yet developed the skills needed for speech.
 In total communication, adults use sign AND speech when talking with the child.

-The child learns signs in conjunction with speech and uses the signs to communicate.
+The child learns signs in conjunction with speech, and uses the signs to communicate.
 Sign language is a transitional system for children with Down syndrome.

 Other choices for transitional communication systems are: